Death and funeral of Bhumibol Adulyadej: Cremation

-Sanam Luang was used as the cremation ground, where the construction of an elaborate, temporary crematorium was started in early 2017 and took only 8 months to complete.
-The government granted one billion baht, deducted from central budget, to cover the construction.
-Once the cremation is over, the crematorium opens for public visits for a month before being torn down in January 2018.
+The cremation took place at Sanam Luang, where the construction of an elaborate, temporary crematorium began in early 2017 and was completed in eight months.
+The government granted one billion baht, deducted from central budget, to cover its construction.

 Designs for the cremation complex were officially unveiled on 28 October 2016, and a special ceremony was held on 19 December for the royal funeral chariots to be used at the Bangkok National Museum.
-The construction work for the complex officially commenced on 27 February 2017 with the building of the central column with a September target completion date.
-The crematorium was the biggest, largest and tallest yet since the state cremation rites for King Rama V (Chulalongkorn) in 1911.
+The crematorium, known as the "Golden Crematorium" or Phra Merumas, was the largest and tallest since the state cremation rites for King Chulalongkorn (Rama V) in 1911.

 On 19 November, the Ministry of Culture's Fine Arts Department head Anant Chuchote visited Nakhon Pathom, where the royal funeral urns have been manufactured for centuries out of old sandalwood trees.
 He asked for public support and assistance for the making of the royal urn alongside 150 artisans from the Traditional Arts Office.
 The department issued a job hiring call in the middle of January 2017 for prospective workers in the Sanam Luang royal crematorium complex and for the needed chariot repair and upgrading works.

 As of 12 February 2017, the government pavilion and the Buddhist chapel were under construction.
 Concurrently, the Royal Thai Army began manufacturing a new royal cannon chariot for the state cremation ceremonies, a first after many years, timed to be completed in April 2017 for delivery to the Fine Arts Department of the Ministry of Culture.
 The designs of the buildings combine both Thai traditional and modern building design and construction methods.

-The construction process for the royal crematorium (Phra Merumas (Golden Crematorium)) itself commenced with due ceremony on the morning of 27 February 2017 in the Sanam Luang Plaza, in the presence of the Prime Minister of Thailand Gen (ret) Prayut Chan-o-cha.
-At the right moment, the central steel beam of the building was hoisted using a crane towards its spot in the plaza worksite after a Brahmin blessing was bestowed on it.
+The construction work for the complex officially commenced on 27 February 2017.
+A ceremony was held to mark the beginning of the construction process in the presence of Prime Minister Prayut Chan-o-cha.
+The crematorium's central steel beam was hoisted using a crane towards its spot in the plaza worksite after a Brahmin blessing was bestowed on it.

 By 1 April, the crematorium complex area had seen construction work faster than the usual practice for royal cremations, with all buildings in the middle of the construction phrase earlier than expected.
 The FAD had also been tasked to undergo a major design remodelling for the main royal urn to be used in the ceremonies and an October date is expected to be chosen for the events.
-The cannon chariot which was based on those used in British state and royal funerals was officially finished by the end of the month and delivered to the FAD so that the decoration process can begin in time for their debut in the funeral events later in the year.
+The cannon chariot, which was based on those used in British state and royal funerals, was officially finished by the end of the month and delivered to the FAD so that the decoration process can begin in time for their debut in the funeral events later in the year.